 Together, they are essential for bone health.
 Usually found in dark green leafy vegetables, eggs and dairy products.
 Exposure to early morning sunlight can also increase Vitamin D intake.
-Vitamin D promotes calcium absorption in the gut and can help maintain adequate serum calcium and phosphate concentrations to enable normal mineralization of bone.
+Vitamin D promotes calcium absorption in the gut and can help maintain adequate serum calcium and phosphate concentrations to enable normal mineralisation of bone.
 Include foods like ragi, makhana, and sesame seeds for a daily dose of calcium.

 These help in the metabolism of protein and smoothens cognitive functioning.
-Sources of these vitamins are usually found in wholegrains, leafy greens, legumes, and fish.
+Sources of these vitamins are usually found in whole grains, leafy greens, legumes, and fish.

 • Vitamin C